The Cold, Hard Facebook FAQs – Stop Hate for Profit

 Why are brands boycotting Facebook in July?

 • The NAACP, ADL, and other civil rights advocacy groups launched a campaign, #StopHateforProfit, encouraging advertisers to stop investing dollars on all Facebook properties in July.
 The effort is intended to pressure Facebook to combat the spread of misinformation and hate speech on its platform.
 Additionally, the campaign is demanding that Facebook provide more support for people who are targets of racism and hate on the social media platform.
-You can see their full list of recommendations here.
+See their full list of recommendations.

 Who is currently participating in the Facebook boycott?